dusk-gg/dusk/docs/docs/how-it-works/syncing-game-state.md

 Your game must support this `stateSync` event.
 If you built your game in a reactive way (i.e. it always rerenders according to `onChange`'s `game` argument), then you don't need to worry about `stateSync` event.
 If your game has side effects, then you might need to specifically handle this event.

 You can test your game by adding players/spectators joining at various times during your game session.
 See [Simulating Multiplayer](/playtesting/simulating-multiplayer.md) for more info on how you can simulate a multiplayer experience when developing.

+## Detecting game restart {#game-restart}

+When a new game session is started (start of the game, restart, new player connecting to an ongoing game), the client `onChange` is called with `stateSync` event which contains `isNewGame` parameter set to true.
+This is useful when games need to initialize assets, UI or other state in the client for a new game.